-Michigan State University ("MSU" or the "University") prohibits discrimination and harassment on the basis of race, ethnicity, color, national origin, sex, disability, religion, age, gender, gender identity, genetic information, disability, height, marital status, political persuasion, sexual orientation, veteran status, or weight in its programs and activities.
+Michigan State University ("MSU" or the "University") prohibits discrimination and harassment on the basis of age, color, disability status, ethnicity, gender, gender expression, gender identity, genetic information, height, marital status, national origin (including shared ancestry and caste), political persuasion, race, religion, sex (including pregnancy), sexual orientation, military or veteran status and weight in its programs and activities.
 MSU also prohibits retaliation against those who report discrimination or harassment, or who participate in the University's investigation and handling of such reports.
 Title IX prohibits retaliation against reporters of sex discrimination, including reports of sex discrimination against administrators and other employees.
 MSU independently investigates allegations of retaliation and will take strong responsive actions if retaliation occurs.

 Any student, employee, patient or third party who believes he or she has been discriminated against or harassed is encouraged to report the incident(s) to the University's Office for Civil Rights and Title IX Education and Compliance ("OCR").
 The University will respond promptly, including by offering supportive measures, informing parties about the available complaint and investigation processes, and taking reasonable care to prevent and promptly correct discrimination or harassment.